 The diurnal cycle of mixing ratio, Q, has marked structural differences across the three regimes (Figure 9).
 The cold regime with snow and the mixed regime have a diurnal cycle with a single afternoon peak near the time of maximum temperature.
-However, the warm regime for $OPAQ_m < 0.7$ shows morning and evening peaks in Q with local mid-afternoon and presunrise minima.
-This is the characteristic signal of an unstable growing daytime BL, which couples and uncouples to a deeper BL above (Betts et al. (2013a).
+However, the warm regime for OPAQ_m< 0.7 shows morning and evening peaks in Q with local mid-afternoon and pre-sunrise minima.
+This is the characteristic signal of an unstable growing daytime BL, which couples and uncouples to a deeper BL above (Betts et al. [7].
 After sunrise, evaporation is trapped for some hours in the shallow night-time BL, warming and moistening the near-surface air after the sunrise minimum.
 Around 10 LST, the growing BL recouples with a deep residual BL, and Q falls to an afternoon minimum as the growing BL entrains drier air from above.
 After the time of maximum temperature, the near-surface layer again decouples, and Q rises until sunset when evapotranspiration drops to very low values.
-In Section Monthly Mean Diurnal Ranges and 24-h Imbalances for the Warm Season, we will compute the morning (DQ-am) and afternoon (DQ-pm) diurnal ranges for $OPAQ_m < 0.7$ from the warm season monthly data.
+In section 5.4, we will compute the morning (DQ-am) and afternoon (DQ-pm) diurnal ranges for $OPAQ_m < 0.7$ from the warm season monthly data.